On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

 \section{\bf Non-klt loci for mirror symmetry}

-In this section we prove \ref{t-mirror-symmetry} and \ref{cor-mirror-symmetry} but first we prove a generalised version of \ref{t-mirror-symmetry} which occupies much of the section.
+In this section we prove Theorem \ref{t-mirror-symmetry} and Corollary \ref{cor-mirror-symmetry}.
+First we prove a generalised version of Theorem \ref{t-mirror-symmetry} which occupies much of the section.
 Similar to the previous section, using generalised pairs is crucial for the proofs.

 \begin{thm} Assume that \begin{enumerate} \item $(X,B+M)$ is a projective $\Q$-factorial generalised dlt pair with data $X'\to X$ and $M'$ where $B,M'$ are $\Q$-divisors,

 \item $K_X+B+M$ is pseudo-effective,